stephenrong/mutation-paper/README.md

 ### Contents:

-data/ folder contains all required data files for performing simulations and supporting files for plotting results, with the exception of the file data/hg19-unipAliSwissprot-introns.txt (too large at 974 Mb), which can be downloaded from the UCSC Table Browser (GRCh37/hg19 assembly, Genes and Gene predictions, UniProt track, SwissProt Aln. table, introns only, accessed on 2018/07/05).
+data/ folder contains all required data files for performing simulations and supporting files for plotting results, with the exception of the file data/hg19-unipAliSwissprot-introns.txt (too large at 974 Mb), which can be downloaded from the UCSC Table Browser (GRCh37/hg19 assembly, Genes and Gene Predictions group, UniProt track, SwissProt Aln. table, introns only, accessed on 2018/07/05).

 results/ folder contains placeholder directories for simulations and figures.